gcross/LogicGrowsOnTrees/TUTORIAL.md

 void . changeNumberOfWorkers . const . return $ 2
 ```

-This argument is called the *controller*, and it is a loop that is run that lets
+This argument is called the *controller*, and is a loop that is run that lets
 you issue commands to the supervisor such as aborting, requesting a progress
 update, and changing the number of workers (which can be done at any time in the
 run and can even bring the number down to zero). `changeNumberOfWorkers` takes a
 single argument which is a function that maps the current number of workers to
 an IO action whose result is the new number of workers; this lets you do things
-like increasing the number of workers by one and setting the number of workers
+like increasing the number of workers by one or setting the number of workers to
-to a value that you need to query in the IO monad such as the number of
+a value that you need to query in the IO monad, such as the number of
 capabilities; the `void` at the beginning just throws out the return value of
-`changeNumberOfWorkers`, which is the new number of workers (as if you just
+`changeNumberOfWorkers`, which is the new number of workers (as, if you just
-increased it by 1 then you might want to know what the result was).
+increased it by one you might want to know what the result was).

 In order for the two worker threads to run in parallel, two things need to
 happen.
 First, you need to compile with the `-threaded` option, and second, you
-need to set the number of capabilities to 2 so that up to 2 threads can run in
+need to set the number of capabilities to two so that up to two threads can run in
 parallel, as is done in the first line of the body of `main`:

 ```haskell